Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 This document defines the system actors and high-level use cases for the ISBUSHKA project.

-The Actor & Use Case Model:
+The Actor & Use Case Model describes **who** interacts with the system and **for what business purpose**, without separating technical details or UI implementation.
-- formalizes system interactions
-- bridges requirements backlog and detailed specifications
-- serves as a foundation for BPMN and functional requirements
-- clarifies system boundaries and responsibilities

-This document intentionally avoids UI and implementation details.
+The model is intentionally minimal and reflects the real operational logic of a small service business.

 ---